Photo by Innerbody Research

 Other causes of hair loss include

-Treatments for hair loss not related to AGA may include eliminating or cutting down on certain stressors in cases of telogen effluvium.
+Treatments for hair loss not related to AGA may also include eliminating or cutting down on certain stressors in cases of telogen effluvium.
 Alopecia areata requires immune support and the treatment of an underlying condition that can include nutritional adjustments, medication, and other interventions.
-Radiation- or chemotherapy-induced hair loss isn’t something you can treat until the round of treatment is completed.
+Radiation- or chemotherapy-induced hair loss isn’t something you can address until the round of treatment is completed.
 Still, many of the treatments used for AGA can help accelerate the regrowth of hair afterward.

 Happy Head is a hair loss solution company offering several of the most well-known and thoroughly tested hair loss treatments available.
 They sell some of them in various concentrations based on the results of a medical questionnaire and a consultation with one of their doctors.